WYeast/metagene_distribution/README.md

 sh distribution.sh

-In this script, genomic coordinations of peaks' summit are converted to transcriptomic coordinations.
-Then the peaks was annotated with features
+In this script, genomic coordinations of peaks' summit are converted to transcriptomic coordinations, then annotated with features
 (5utr/cds/3utr) where they locate.
 Finally, the relative position of peaks on a virtual transcript are calculated and then assigned to the different bins.
 Histogram of peak numbers within each bin is drawn to generate metagene profile.